 Nice to see old friend Jason Pilley running, although legalizing pot isn’t quite my thing.
 I expect a tight contest.

 Prediction: Bernard Arscott – Conservative

-Always a fascinating ward which in recent days have returned Labour candidates.
-It will be tight this year with the vote on the left split but I expect a Labour clean sweep as a result of sitting Conservative candidate being ousted.
+Always a fascinating ward which in recent years have returned Labour candidates.
+It will be tight this year with the vote on the left split (I have been impressed by the Green lady, Vida Guildford) but I expect a Labour victory with the long serving sitting Conservative candidate being ousted.